Distributive-Network/PythonMonkey/README.md

 2. To use gdb, run `poetry run gdb python`.
 See [Python Wiki: DebuggingWithGdb](https://wiki.python.org/moin/DebuggingWithGdb)

 If you are using VSCode, it's more convenient to debug in [VSCode's built-in debugger](https://code.visualstudio.com/docs/editor/debugging).
-Simply press <kbd>F5</kbd> on an open Python to start debugging - We have [the `launch.json` file configured for you](https://github.com/Distributive-Network/PythonMonkey/blob/main/.vscode/launch.json).
+Simply press <kbd>F5</kbd> on an open Python file in the editor to start debugging - We have [the `launch.json` file configured for you](https://github.com/Distributive-Network/PythonMonkey/blob/main/.vscode/launch.json).

 ## Examples